Pompeo heads to Ukraine next week as impeachment winds down

 WASHINGTON (AP) — Secretary of State Mike Pompeo will visit Ukraine next week, making his first trip to the country at the heart of President Donald Trump’s impeachment.

 As Trump’s Senate trial on impeachment charges continues, the State Department announced Friday that Pompeo would travel to Kiev as part of a five-nation tour of Europe and Central Asia.
 Since November, Pompeo has twice previously canceled plans to visit Ukraine, most recently just after the New Year when developments with Iran forced him to postpone it.
-Pompeo will also visit Britain, Belarus, Kazakhstan and Uzbekistan on the trip.
+Pompeo will also visit Britain, as it finalizes its divorce from the European Union, along with Belarus, Kazakhstan and Uzbekistan on the trip.

 Trump’s impeachment on charges of abuse of office and obstruction of Congress hinges on his policy toward Ukraine.
 Witnesses told House investigators that Trump wanted Ukraine to announce an investigation into former Vice President Joe Biden’s son in return for releasing critical military aid to Ukraine.

+Pompeo has sought to stay above the impeachment fray and his stop in Ukraine will likely test his ability to continue to do so while leading diplomatic efforts to boost ties between Washington and Kyiv that have been complicated by the process.

-One of those witnesses, William Taylor, was until Jan.
+One of the impeachment witnesses, William Taylor, was until Jan.
 1 the acting U.S. ambassador to Ukraine.
 Pompeo had appointed Taylor to the post over the summer to take over from Marie Yovanovitch, whose tour was abruptly cut short last May after Trump’s personal attorney Rudolph Giuliani made unsubstantiated allegations against her.
+Yovanovitch testified that Trump supporters had mounted a smear campaign against her.

+Just before the trip was announced, Giuliani said he would be presenting evidence of corruption involving the Bidens and Ukraine.
+Such allegations, even if they are unproven, may distract from Pompeo’s mission in Kyiv, which is to show U.S. support for the country in the face of Russian aggression.

 Taylor departed Kyiv just a day before Pompeo was to have arrived on his previously planned trip.
 The position was temporary and time-limited by law but his tenure could have lasted until mid-January.
 His departure prompted complaints from lawmakers that his departure was similar to Yovanovitch’s early recall and sent a poor message to the embassy in Kyiv and career diplomats more generally, as well as to Ukrainian authorities.